jacksoncamp42/headstarter/resume_parser/README.md

 # Resume Parser
 **About:**  Web app that allows user to upload resumes (xlsx files) to database.
-Enables users to search through collection of parsed resumes to find candidate with desired skills
+Enables users to search through collection of parsed resumes to find candidate with desired skills.

 **Built With:** JavaScript, React, BootStrap, Express, HTML, CSS